 Alternately, a non-abrasive sponge can be handy for the cleaning process.
 Always focus around the spout since mineral buildup depends on that region particularly.

 Dip your sponge or brush in pure vinegar and prevent the mineral buildup around the spout inside the kettle.

 After following the overall process, boil several pots of fresh water.
-Then, clean the inside of the electric kettle with it a couple of times.
+Then, cleaning the inside of an electric kettle with it a couple of times.

 Make sure no taste of previously used solution is still available inside your kettle.
 Obviously, none would like to taste a cup of tea with the flavor of vinegar or baking soda!

 Do’s and Don’ts